SeunMatt/precommit4j/README.md

 ## Requirements

-Your host machine or system should have Java installed.
+- Java 11+

-A minimum of Java 11 is required for the default Checkstyle jar.
+- Ruby (tested with CRuby interpreter and preferably v2.5+)

-If you use a Java version lower than 11, you'll need to download a suitable Checkstyle jar and provide the full path as an argument to the `checkstyle` hook.
+If you use a Java version lower than 11, you'll need to download a suitable Checkstyle jar and provide the full path as an argument to the `checkstyle` hook—see usage section below.

 ## Usage